cloudify-cosmo/cloudify-rest-docs/source/includes/_cluster.md

 Starts the cluster mechanisms on the current Cloudify Manager.
 If the `join_addrs` parameter is provided, joins an existing cluster, otherwise bootstraps a new cluster.

+When starting a new cluster, the current Cloudify Manager will become the cluster leader.

+When joining a cluster, the current Cloudify Manager will join the cluster and become a replica.
-When joining a cluster, the "credentials" parameter is required.
-To generate credentials for use by a new node, use the "Add cluster node" endpoint first.
+When joining, the "credentials" parameter is required.
+To generate it, first execute the "Add cluster node" API call with the current cluster leader.
 Only admin users can execute this operation.

 ### Request Body